termsurf/mist/readme.md

 <h3 id="mount">TreeSurf</h3>

-The talk project is being developed by the folks at [TreeSurf](https://drum.work), a California-based project for helping humanity master information and computation.
+This project is being developed by the folks at [TreeSurf](https://tree.surf), a California-based project for helping humanity master information and computation.
 TreeSurf started off in the winter of 2008 as a spark of an idea, to forming a company 10 years later in the winter of 2018, to the start of a project just beginning its development phases.
-TreeSurf funds talk's development.
+TreeSurf funds this project's development.
 It is entirely bootstrapped by working full time and running [Etsy](https://etsy.com/shop/teamtreesurf) and [Amazon](https://www.amazon.com/s?rh=p_27%3AMount+Build) shops.
 Also find us on [Facebook](https://www.facebook.com/teamtreesurf), [Twitter](https://twitter.com/teamtreesurf), and [LinkedIn](https://www.linkedin.com/company/teamtreesurf).
 Check out our other GitHub projects as well!